<< Previous Plant | Next Plant >>

 Physostegia virginiana

-Obedient Plant gets its name from an unusual trait; when you turn the flowers by pushing them sideways, they stay there.
+Physostegia virginiana, Obedient plant, gets its name from an unusual trait, when you turn the flowers by pushing them sideways, they stay there.
 Pink forms are more common, but a white form is shown here.
 The plant's maximum height is around 4 feet.
 Flowering occurs early to late summer above deep green, toothed leaves.
 Obedient plant is quite sturdy and tolerates a number of soil types.

 Bloom Color